 Selling out its initial engagement at the 40-seat Barrow Group Studio, gay playwright Jon Marans’s engrossing, inspiring drama about Harry Hay’s 1950 founding of the Mattachine Society schooled those who thought gay activism began with the Stonewall riots.
 Lesson one: “Temperamental” was code for “homosexual.”
 Lesson two: Michael Urie, who starred as Austrian fashion designer and conflicted Mattachine cofounder Rudi Gernreich, isn’t the one-trick pony his Ugly Betty role may suggest.
 With out director Jonathan Silverstein and the terrific Thomas Jay Ryan as Hay, the show reopens at off-Broadway’s New World Stages on February 28, hopefully with Tom Beckett’s memorable Vincente Minnelli.

 1. Next Fall

 It was a tale of atheist boy meets Christian boy in this stunning, wholly satisfying first play by out actor Geoffrey Nauffts at Playwrights Horizons.
 Played respectively by Gossip Girl alum Patrick Heusinger and Patrick Breen, Luke was younger and hotter than his charmingly neurotic boyfriend Adam, but it was their polar-opposite beliefs that caused their biggest problems: Not out to his God-fearing parents, Luke still prayed after man sex in hopes of salvation.
 After an accident landed Luke in the hospital, the faith-clashing confrontation among his loved ones in the waiting room left me breathless.
-Thank heaven that the complete Naked Angels production is transferring to Broadway with a March 11 opening.
+Thank heaven that the complete Naked Angels production is transferring to Broadway.